goatstone/Rumi/README.md

 ### Differentiation
 - **Rumi** = Stones and minerals (single provenance units).
 - **Achala** = Jewelry (composite artisanal products).
-- Together, they form a dual ecosystem: *Rumi for authenticity, Achala for artistry.*

 ### Vision
 Achala will position Peruvian jewelry as **globally verifiable cultural assets**, combining blockchain transparency with artisanal heritage.
 It will empower artisans, protect provenance, and create new markets where buyers can trust both the stones and minerals’ origin and the artisan’s craft.